pauldmccarthy/fsleyes/userdoc/overlays.rst

     created by Marlene Tahedl and released under a CC-By Attribution 4.0 International license (DOI 10.17605/OSF.IO/FKYHT).*

+.. _overlays_tractogram_reference_image:

+.. sidebar:: Tractogram reference image

+             In the same manner as for :ref:`mesh overlays
+             <overlays_mesh_reference_image>`, tractograms may be associated
+             with a *reference image*, typically the image from which the tractogram was generated.
+This allows FSLeyes to correctly position the tractogram in the display coordinate system.

 The overlay display settings dialog (the |gear_icon| button) has several options allowing you to control how tractograms are displayed.